-This morning we have three respected witnesses with us who will pull back the veil and show us the harsh reality of Russia's oppressive occupation, one which includes arbitrary arrests, harassment, imprisonment, censorship, and other brutal tactics aimed at forcing a proud people into submission - whether they be civil or society activists, community or religious leaders, artists, journalists, or simply those whose religion and ethnicity are viewed with distrust and fear.
-The goal of today's hearing is to shine a light on the human rights situation in Crimea and to send a clear signal to the people there that the United States Congress, particularly Alcee Hastings, the Helsinki Commission, and the Organization for Security and Cooperation in Europe have not forgotten about your plight.
+This morning we have three respected witnesses with us who will pull back the veil and show us the harsh reality of Russia's oppressive occupation, one which includes arbitrary arrests, harassment, imprisonment, censorship, and other brutal tactics aimed at forcing a proud people into submission-whether they be civil or society activists, community or religious leaders, artists, journalists, or simply those whose religion and ethnicity are viewed with distrust and fear.
+The goal of today's hearing is to shine a light on the human rights situation in Crimea and to send a clear signal to the people there that the U.S. Congress, particularly Alcee Hastings, the Helsinki Commission, and the Organization for Security and Cooperation in Europe, have not forgotten about your plight.

 First to speak is a man who comes to symbolize, through his courage and moral strength, all those Crimeans who refuse to bend to the Kremlin's will.
-Oleg Sentsov is a Ukrainian filmmaker and director who was detained by Russian authorities in May of 2014 on trumped up charges of terrorism and was sentenced to 20 years in a Russian prison.
+Oleg Sentsov is a Ukrainian filmmaker and director who was detained by Russian authorities in May 2014 on trumped-up charges of terrorism and was sentenced to 20 years in a Russian prison.
 But he refused to be silenced.
-In 2018, he began a hunger strike that lasted 145 days to call for the release of all Ukrainian political prisoners held in Russia.
-Capturing the world's attention to his and his countrymen's plight.
+In 2018, he began a hunger strike that lasted 145 days to call for the release of all Ukrainian political prisoners held in Russia, capturing the world's attention to his and his countrymen's plight.
 This nation and Congress never forgot about you, Mr. Sentsov.
 And it moves me greatly to have you here with us, once again a free man.
 When I just met you I told you I thank you for your courage.
 I really, really do.
 We look forward to hearing your thoughts on the situation in Crimea.

+you I told you I thank you for your courage.
+I really, really do.
+We look forward to hearing your thoughts on the situation in Crimea.
 Next we will have Ms. Tamila Tasheva, who is the deputy permanent representative of the president of Ukraine in the Autonomous Republic of Crimea.
 That takes a lot of courage also, and you're deeply appreciated.
 Before being named to her current position, Ms. Tasheva worked as a cofounder and head of Crimea SOS, a human rights group focused on the plight of internally displaced persons, as well as the overall human rights situation in Crimea.
-She was also a volunteer during the Euromaidan, prior to 2014.
-Ms. Tasheva was a civil society activist and organizer of events and initiatives highlighting the religious and ethnic culture of Crimea.
+She was also a volunteer during the Euromaidan.
+Prior to 2014, Ms. Tasheva was a civil society activist and organizer of events and initiatives highlighting the religious and ethnic culture of Crimea.
 I welcome you, Ms. Tasheva, to today's hearing.
 And we appreciate your participation.

-And lastly, and I'm not going to go back through their biographies.
-I believe you'll find at the desk outside further information on all of them.
-Lastly we have Ms. Melinda Haring, who is deputy director of the Atlantic Council's Eurasia Center.
+And last-and I'm not going to go back through their biographies, I believe you'll find at the desk outside further information on all of them-last we have Ms. Melinda Haring, who is deputy director of the Atlantic Council's Eurasia Center.
 Previously Ms. Haring was the editor of the Council's Ukraine Alert blog that she controlled.
 She is a long-time observer of the region, whose work has been published by NPR, Radio Free Europe and Radio Liberty.

-A footnote there, I wish we had a great deal - and I'm talking about Congress now, to you all - I wish we had a great deal more Radio Free Europe and Radio Liberty.
-And I'm an advocate for funding them appropriately, which we have not been doing for a decade, in my judgement.
+A footnote there, I wish we had a great deal-and I'm talking about Congress now, to you all-I wish we had a great deal more Radio Free Europe and Radio Liberty.
+And I'm an advocate for funding them appropriately, which we have not been doing for a decade, in my judgment.